-As stated in Appendix C(2)(e), family members are only allowed to provide Community Support, Residential Habilitation (Life Sharing), Respite, and Transportation-Trip.
+As stated in Appendix C(2)(e), family members are only allowed to provide Community Supports, and Respite.
 A person who lives with the participant may not provide respite.
-As a result, the only services that may be provided by live-in caregivers is Community Support, Residential Habilitation (Life Sharing), and Transportation-Trip.
+As a result, the only service that may be provided by live-in caregivers is Community Supports.